Brunson scores 41, Mavs make 22 3s in Game 2 win vs Jazz

 AP Sports Writer

-The Mavericks, in danger of dropping the first two games after opening the playoffs with home-court advantage for the first time since their NBA title 11 years ago, overcame a 10-point deficit after halftime.
+In danger of dropping the first two games after opening the playoffs with home-court advantage for the first time since their NBA title 11 years ago, the Mavericks even overcame a 10-point deficit after halftime.

-Kleber, who had made only 19% of his 3-point attempts since the All-Star break, was 8-of-11 from beyond the arc when the Mavs needed them the most.
-His 3-pointer with 4:21 put Dallas ahead to stay at 99-98, and he then added another on the next possession.
+Kleber, who had made only 19% of his 3-point attempts since the All-Star break, was 8-of-11 from beyond the arc and put the Mavs ahead to stay with 4:21 left, then added another 3 on the next possession.

 Game 3 is Thursday night in Utah, where Dallas has lost its last 11 games.

-“We did what we had to do, which was won tonight.
+“We did what we had to do, which was win tonight.
 But we were only focused on tonight,” Mavericks coach Jason Kidd said.
 “We understand what’s in front of us, what’s coming.
-It’s going to be a hostile environment.
-They play extremely well at home.”
+It’s going to be a hostile environment.”

 Brunson, the starting point guard with Doncic out, became the fifth Dallas player to score 40 points in a playoff game.
-Doncic was one of the previous four to do that.
+He is the first Mavericks player to do that without committing a turnover.
+The other 40-point scorers were Doncic, Dirk Nowitzki, Rolando Blackman and Nick Van Exel.

 Donovan Mitchell had 34 points for Utah, while Bojan Bogdanovic had 25 and Jordan Clarkson 21.
 Rudy Gobert had eight points and 17 rebounds.